 The Company's primary project, located in the mining friendly state of Idaho, is the 100% owned Idaho Cobalt Project (the "ICP").
 All critical environmental permits are in place with an approved mine Plan of Operations.
-The ICP is comprised of the partially completed mine and mill located in Lemhi County outside of the town of Salmon, Idaho, and a cobalt production refining facility ("CPF").
-The Company is in the process of choosing a location to build the CPF and it is likely going to be located along a railhead in an industrial hub in southern Idaho.
+The ICP is comprised of the partially completed mine and mill located in Lemhi County outside of the town of Salmon, Idaho, and a cobalt production refining facility ("CPF") Should the project proceed, it will likely be located along a railhead in an industrial hub in southern Idaho.